 In Slovakia, the Christmas season begins with Advent, reflecting the fact that the population is largely Roman Catholic.
 This is the time to “prepare” for Christmas both spiritually and physically, by attending special church services and by shopping for a Christmas tree, baking Christmas cookies, and giving the house a thorough cleaning.

-On December fifth, the Eve of Saint Nicholas’ Day, Santa shows up “early” to give out presents to children, who leave their shoes by the door to receive the gifts, instead of their socks by the fireplace.
+On 5 December, the Eve of Saint Nicholas’ Day, Santa shows up to give out presents to children, who leave their shoes by the door to receive the gifts.
 Normally, Saint Nicholas brings candies and fruits.

 As Christmas draws nearer, large tanks filled with carp will appear along public streets.
-Here is where Slovakians shop for their “Christmas carp,” which often occupies the bathtub until his time comes on Christmas Eve.
-In the meantime, people just move the carp to a bucket in order to take a bath and then put him back in his place afterward.
+Here is where Slovakians shop for their “Christmas carp”.

-Slovakians decorate Christmas trees as in most other places where Christmas is celebrated, but they usually use fruits, angel-shaped baked goods, candies and other sweets, and homemade wooden ornaments, besides the usual coloured lights.
-The tree will not be taken down until Epiphany on January 6th, at which time many of the ornaments are eaten as snacks.
+Slovakians decorate Christmas trees as in most other places where Christmas is celebrated, but they traditionally use fruits, angel-shaped baked goods, candies and other sweets, and homemade wooden ornaments, besides the usual coloured lights.
+The tree will not be taken down until Epiphany on 6 January.

-Interestingly, Baby Jesus brings the presents on Christmas Eve evening, instead of Santa, who has already done his duties nearly three weeks ago.
+Baby Jesus brings the presents on Christmas Eve evening.
 When children hear a ringing bell, they know that the presents have arrived under the tree an rush over to open them.
-Traditionally, presents are opened right after Christmas Eve dinner, but some these days have started opening them before dinner instead.
+Traditionally, presents are opened right after Christmas Eve dinner.

 The traditional Christmas dinner has twelve different dishes, one for each of Jesus’ twelve disciples.
-The tablecloth is supposed to be white, and straw and wheat-sheaves are used to decorate it.
+The tablecloth is supposed to be white, and straw and wheat-sheaves have historically been used to decorate it.
 Carp is the main dish, but other fish, cabbage soup, baked ham, roast goose, potato salad, dumplings, bread and butter topped with sauerkraut, and walnut rolls are also commonly consumed.

-After dinner on Christmas Eve, many go to midnight mass, making it the busiest day of the year for Slovakian churches.
+After dinner on Christmas Eve, many go to midnight mass.
 While there, they peruse the nativity cribs, called “Bethlehems,” that are put up in virtually every church this time of year.
 They also, of course, hear Christmas-themed sermons, sing hymns about Jesus’ birth, and remember the true meaning of the holiday.